kolzchut/mediawiki-extensions-ArticleRanking/README.md

 One (smaller) part of this extension is used to launch an external change proposal form.
 This is dependent on extension:WRShareBar.

+## Upgrading from v1 to v2
+You __must__ run `update.php` immediately.
+It will create a new table, migrate data from the old one and then remove it.

 ## Configuration

 | Main Key                 | sub-key                | default                 | description                                    |